ngosangns/kma-schedule-ngosangns/README.md

 Convert the raw HTML from the official website into readable schedule timetables for KMA students

-Deployed on Google Firebase: [kma-schedule-ngosangns.vercel.app](kma-schedule-ngosangns.vercel.app)
+Deployed on Google Firebase: [https://kma-schedule-ngosangns.vercel.app](https://kma-schedule-ngosangns.vercel.app)